simfarm/lord-of-the-rings/README.md

 Player can collect a vast array of items during the course of the game.
 Items come in five different types:
 * Weapons - add to player attack.
 * Armor - add to player defense.
-How this works: if player gets attacked for four damage and armor wields two damage, player only receives two damage.
+How this works: if player gets attacked for four damage and armor wields two defense, player only receives two damage.
 * Potions - disposable items that allow for player heal.
 There are a finite number of potions in the game.
 * Charms - may add bonuses to health, attack, and defense.
 * General items - have novelty and sell value.
 For instance: Gold Chunk.